 In the Matter of

-Joint Application by Red Bird Utility )
+Joint Application by Red Bird Utility)

 Operating Company, LLC d/b/a Red Bird)

-Water and Etowah Sewer Company, Inc. ) NOTICE TO CUSTOMERS
+Water and Etowah Sewer Company, Inc.) NOTICE TO CUSTOMERS

-for Transfer of Public Utility Franchise )
+for Transfer of Public Utility Franchise)

-and for Approval of Rates )
+and for Approval of Rates)

-NOTICE IS HEREBY GIVEN that the Commission has approved the application by Etowah Sewer Company, Inc. (Etowah), P.O Box 1659, Etowah, North Carolina 28729-1659, and Red Bird Utility Operating Company, LLC (Red Bird), 1650 Des Peres Road, Suite 303, St. Louis, Missouri 63131, to transfer the Etowah wastewater utility system and public utility franchise, in Henderson County, North Carolina, from Etowah to Red Bird.
-The rates approved are the current Commission approved rates approved for Etowah in Docket Nos.
-W-933, Sub 10 and M-100, Sub 138.
-The approved rates are provided in the attached Schedule of Rates.
+NOTICE IS HEREBY GIVEN that the Commission has approved the application by Etowah Sewer Company, Inc. (Etowah), P.O Box 1659, Etowah, North Carolina 28729-1659, and Red Bird Utility Operating Company, LLC d/b/a Red Bird Water (Red Bird), 1650 Des Peres Road, Suite 303, St. Louis, Missouri 63131, to transfer the Etowah wastewater utility system and public utility franchise, in Henderson County, North Carolina, from Etowah to Red Bird.
+The rates approved for Red Bird are the present rates charged by Etowah and approved by the Commission for Etowah in Docket Nos.
+W-933, Sub 10 and M-100, Sub 138, effective January 1, 2016.

-Information regarding this proceeding and the Commission Order approving the transfer can be accessed from the Commission's website at www.ncuc.gov under Docket Number "W-1328 Sub 0."
+Information regarding this proceeding and the Commission's Order approving the transfer can be accessed from the Commission's website at www.ncuc.gov under Docket Number "W-1328 Sub 0."